jorjebodea1/Mag/README.md

-Project documentation is in the file named Mag description
+Project documentation is in the file named Mag documentation.